One of the oldest languages

 Rich in his inner experience, the artist gives a new meaning to forms, colours, sounds, words, images of the surrounding world that transport us, if not teleport us, into another world.

-The artist, indeed, invites us on a voyage from the outer towards the inner world, from the physical and sensory world towards the psychic and spiritual world as in the famous tapestry series entitled “the Lady with the Unicorn”.
+The artist, indeed, invites us on a voyage from the outer towards the inner world, from the physical and sensory world towards the psychic and spiritual world as in the evocation of the seasons or the famous tapestry series entitled the Lady with the Unicorn.
 He leads us from the representation towards the revelation of the world.
 He does not only let us see, but also vibrate to the mysteries of a world bathed in silence (mystery etymology).
 He let us start resonating with this beyond, this far away world, which nevertheless lies deep inside each of us.

 The Western art found its source in the being's depths much later than the Eastern art and iconography.
 The way was opened by the Spanish school of the 16th and 17th centuries and particularly by El Greco, a Greek who came to settle in the land of the greatest mystics as Saint John of the Cross and saint Theresa.
 Nevertheless, the Spanish fervour did not spread all over Europe.
 The Reformation wind swept the Catholic momentum.
 Does it mean that north, in contrast to south, was not touched by the divine grace ?
 Was the Dutch painting school only an art confined to appearances ?
 Do we not speak of Dutch realism ?
 And yet, to adopt such a point of view would result in keeping the greatest Dutch painters away.
 Is Vermeer not a poet before being a realist ?
 Does Ruysdael not represent the links between the being, nature and his creator before being a naturalist ?
 And what can be said about Rembrandt who, under the appearances of the outer world, plunges into the inner world ?
 So is the paradox proper to the appearance world.
 It is within the so-called Realistic school that we meet the greatest Westerner painter of the inner world.